wunderman4/axway-open-docs/content/en/docs/central/env_gw_mgmt.md

 ---
-title: Manage your Environments and Gateways
+title: Manage your environments and gateways
-linkTitle: Manage your Environments and Gateways
+linkTitle: Manage your environments and gateways
 weight: 15
 date: 2020-11-18
-description: Understand environments in a topology, what are they, what are they for, what can you do with them.
+description: Understand environments in a topology, what they are, and what can you do with them.
 ---

 {{< alert title="Public beta" color="warning" >}}This feature is currently in **public beta** and not yet available for production use.{{< /alert >}}

-## Overview

-Within topology, Environments represent a group of assets discovered from a gateway, a repository, or anything manually added to the environment.
-These grouped assets (ie services, webhooks, secrets, etc.) are then displayed in AMPLIFY Central.
+Within topology, environments represent a group of assets discovered from a gateway, a repository, or anything manually added to the environment.
+These grouped assets (for example, services, webhooks, secrets) are displayed in AMPLIFY Central.
 Environments are at the highest hierarchical level, and all assets are scoped within.

-For example, below is a simple environment with an API service asset.
+The following is an example of a simple environment with an API service asset:

-### Environment Structure

 ```txt
 * Environment